CameronTrumpy/TFODVanilla/NotebookGuide.md

 **Step 5.**

 This updates your config files based on what you had updated earlier.
+This is necesssary for you to execute transfer learning and apply your data to the pretrained model.

 **Step 6.**

 TRAIN YOUR MODEL!!
+Training may take a while depending on if you're training on CPU or GPU.
+I trained on a GTX 1060TI, with a per-step time of around .15s.
+This per-step time indicates the average step speed in a batch, out of the total epoch of 2000 steps.

+Training on CPU is extremely slow compared to training on GPU, so even if you don't have a high powered GPU, it is still highly reccomended to train on one.

 **Step 7.**

 Evaluate your model.
-It should at the end return results on your test data if correct.
+If your training correctly executed,the evaluation should return a results table on how your model performed with the test data.

 **Step 8.**

+Loading your model from a checkpoint should work fine if your previous two steps worked.

 **Step 9.**

+To detect from an image, make sure to update the image path to match a file you have taken.

 **Step 10.**

+I had issues with live detection, as openCV was having trouble displaying a GUI for live detection.

 **Step 11.**

+Freezing the graph allows to export your project to TFJS or TFLite for use on mobile devices.

 **Step 12.**

+Convert to TFJS for web application

 **Step 13.**

+Convert to TFLite to run on a device like a Raspberry Pi

+**Step 14.**

+Exporting models